-As soon as you begin to familiarize yourself with cannabis and everything related to this plant, you hear terms such as cannabinoids, THC, or CBD.
-As you may already know, cannabinoids are the natural compounds produced by the cannabis plant responsible for the majority of the effects that different strains of cannabis can generate.
+As you familiarize yourself with cannabis and everything related to this plant, you hear terms such as cannabinoids, THC, or CBD.
+Cannabinoids are natural compounds in cannabis responsible for the effects of different strains of cannabis.

-But THC and CBD are just the tip of the iceberg in an entire glacier of different cannabinoids.
-In fact, there are actually dozens of different cannabinoids classified as secondary cannabinoids that also can interact with our neurotransmitters.
+But THC and CBD are just the tip of the iceberg in a glacier of different cannabinoids.
+In fact, there are actually dozens of different cannabinoids classified as secondary cannabinoids that can also interact with our neurotransmitters.

 What is CBT?

-CBT is a minor cannabinoid or phytocannabinoids, classified as a di-ether compound, which in terms of its molecular structure is extremely similar to THC.
-This secondary cannabinoid is found in very small amounts in only a handful of cannabis strains.
+CBT is a minor phytocannabinoid, classified as a di-ether compound, whose molecular structure is extremely similar to THC.
+This secondary cannabinoid is found in meager amounts in only a handful of cannabis strains.

 Although CBT is relatively new to the scientific community, some studies have come up with a couple of quite interesting facts that could catapult researchers' interest in this cannabinoid to understand better what exactly it is and all the things it could do for us.

 In 1966, researchers Obata and Ishikawa first discovered the cannabinoid CBT.
-But it wasn’t until 1976 that researchers determined the exact molecular structure of this still mysterious cannabinoid.
-CBT is not present in all cannabis strains, and when it is, it has very small concentrations.
+But it wasn't until 1976 that researchers determined the exact molecular structure of this still mysterious cannabinoid.
+CBT is not present in all cannabis strains, and when it is, it's in very small concentrations.
 Because of this, it has been difficult for researchers to extract and isolate CBT for processing, study, and full understanding.